evana2/AtomicSimulationProject/README.md

 official.ipynb - Runs all of our code over the groups of interest.
 It stores all of the figures as png files and all of the other results in a results text file.

-interactive.ipynb - Shows all the code seperated into different cells.
+interactive.ipynb - Contains all the same code, but seperated into different cells.
 This is intended to make it easy for interacting with and exploring the code.

 results.pdf - This is our final paper on the project.
-It includes an explanation of our methods and discusses the results.
+It includes an explanation of our methods and discussion the results.

 -----------
 ### Launching